KryptonPortugal/Krypton/Krypton/Content/Mathematics/Fundamental Mathematics/57 - Manifolds and cell complexes/An introduction to  smooth manifold theory via artificial neural networks.md

 ## Introduction to manifolds

-The reader should be aware that there will be an annoying amount of definitions at the beginning, however to do geometry we need to be conceptually equipped, after this the number of new concepts will eventually stabilise.
+The reader should be aware that there will be an annoying amount of definitions at the beginning, however to do geometry we need to be conceptually equipped.

 To talk about manifolds we have first to talk about what it means for a topological space $(X,\tau)$ to be **locally Euclidean**, we say that $(X,\tau)$ is **locally Euclidean** if there exists an integer $n \ne 0$ such that for every open neighbourhood $U \subseteq X$ we have that there exists an open neighbourhood $V\subseteq \mathbb{R}^n$ that is homoeomorphic to $U$, for short $U \cong V$.